pataskad/nelson-photography-live/README.md

 - Careful use of small implementations such as shadows and slight text color changes, or proper complimentary color branding for additional SEO, brand and design layout improvements (Polishing the fresh paint....)

-- Raw testimonial section currently hard-coded

-- Portfolio/Gallery for prior work (photo collection), this will be starting out as a simple grid layout with styling making things look better in the short term, but --> *** Key area of interest here, looking to add in some javascript to create a better user experience viewing the gallery ***
+- Testimonial section currently hard-coded --> *** May create an upload/submission form for custom reviews and automated upload process that will loop through each review ***

+- Portfolio gallery using Javascript to loop through the photo collection smoothly on desktop and mobile devices as well as cross-browser support.

 - Working contact form to start the business process of managing a client.
 Due to low expected traffic many processes will be manually completed between the client and photographer.

 *** Upcoming goals ***
 - Backend contact form configuration, update validations and styling to "clean up" the work surrounding the contact form in order to move on  *** Baseline config complete, moving to validations before spicing up styling / functionality ***
-- Improve portfolio gallery ( both styling and functionality )
 - Continue Further design improvements as needed/realized

 - Apply SSL certificate to ensure customers that the brand is taking security serious, as well as add to the brands credibility